 Rhode Island’s Uniform Trade Secrets Act, R.I.
-Gen Laws. §§ 6-41-1 through 6-41-11, sets forth the laws that affect non-disclosure agreements.
-Rhode Island’s Uniform Trade Secrets Act to understand how the state defines the term “trade secret.”
+Gen Laws. §§ 6-41-1 through 6-41-11 sets forth the laws that affect non-disclosure agreements.
+Rhode Island’s Uniform Trade Secrets Act also outlines the steps that a company should take to keep trade secrets protected.

 Under R.I.
-Gen Laws § 6-41-1 (2014), a “trade secret” is information that includes a formula, pattern, compilation, program, device, method, technique, or process with its own actual or potential financial value that is obtained by the fact that the information isn’t something that is generally known by the public.
-It also isn’t something so basic that another company could discern the information to use for their own financial gain.
+Gen Laws § 6-41-1 , a “trade secret” is information that includes a formula, pattern, compilation, program, device, method, technique, or process with its own actual or potential financial value that is obtained by the fact that the information isn’t something that is generally known by the public.
+It also isn’t something so basic that another company could discern the information to use for their financial gain.
 For information that a company wants to claim as a trade secret in an NDA, the company must take reasonable actions to keep that information secret.

 To write a basic Rhode Island non-disclosure agreement, read the Rhode Island Uniform Trade Secrets Act as it will help you better understand how NDAs work.